gilzellner/AWS_RubyAPI_Workshop/README.md

 Create a program that uploads a file to S3

 ## Exercise 6 - Instances
-retrieve a list of stopped instances

-## Exercise 7 - Instances, continued
 find and start an instance with a specific name

-## Exercise 8 - Launch configs, autoscale groups, cloudformation
+## Exercise 7 - Launch configs, autoscale groups, cloudformation
 create a cloudformation stack with the api